vthoopal/EchoVision/README.md

-These glasses measure distance and depth and buzz accordingly
+This headset uses ultrasonci sensors to measure distance and depth and beeps accrdingly